satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 And the user performed the following query:
 `GET http://your-server.com/download?filename=../../../../etc/passwd`

 According to the code, the final path will be `/var/www/files/../../../../etc/passwd`, which is equivalent to `/etc/passwd`.
-Next, if the server has permission to this directory, will give us this file.
+This now means if the server has permissions to traverse to this directory, will output **the entire etc/passwd file.**

 #### Mitigation

 Mitigation, as I'm sure you've already guessed, is quite simple.
 All you need to do is **normalize** the final path and check if you are within the correct directory.

-[Netryx Armor](https://github.com/OWASP/www-project-netryx) allows you to customize the desired directory and validate the resulting directory:
+[OWASP Netryx Armor](https://github.com/OWASP/www-project-netryx) allows you to customize the desired directory and validate the resulting directory:

 ```java
 armor.validator().path().validate(finalPath)